 Publish the public notice only after Ecology has made a preliminary determination and notified the applicant in writing that the application for coverage is complete.

 The second publication date of the public notice starts a thirty (30)-day public comment period.
-At the end of the thirty (30)-day public comment period, Ecology will consider any comments received about the applicability of this permit to the operation before issuing a decision on permit coverage pursuant to special condition S2.B When Permit Coverage is Effective..
+At the end of the thirty (30)-day public comment period, Ecology will consider any comments received about the applicability of this permit to the operation before issuing a decision on permit coverage pursuant to special condition S2.B When Permit Coverage is Effective.

+In addition, Ecology will post the NOI and MPPP on its website for the duration of the 30 day public comment period, including an opportunity for the public to request a hearing.
+Ecology will post copies of all comments received on the NOI and MPPP and any further documentation generated (including but not limited to revised MPPPs, comment responses, or new application materials).
+Ecology will also maintain an electronic listserv where the public can sign up for alerts about posts of NOIs and supporting material.

 Ecology may, at its option, publish public notice of multiple applications for coverage under this permit at one time in the Washington State Register (WSR) which is published the first and third Wednesday of the month.
 If Ecology publishes public notice in the WSR, the permit coverage timeline will be longer than the timeline listed in special condition S2.B When Permit Coverage is Effective.